-After consecutive years of very little rainfall, a similar situation has occurred across southern Pakistan, particularly in the provinces of Sindh and Baluchistan, where rates of poverty and hunger are already high.
+After consecutive years of very little rainfall, a severe drought has swept across southern Pakistan, particularly in the provinces of Sindh and Baluchistan—where rates of poverty and hunger are already high.

 The resulting drought has affected the lives and livelihoods of about five million people.
 In rural areas where most people are farmers, the impact has been devastating—destroying livestock, crops and livelihoods.
 Thousands don’t know where their next meal will come from.

 This devastating weather event follows drought conditions in 2015, when PWS&D responded to provide emergency food packages for six months to meet the nutritional needs of families affected.